eltonjrv/Smansoni.lncRNAs/README.md

 ### Smansoni.lncRNAs
 Ad-hoc pipeline for lncRNAs identification on the genome/transcriptome of the blood fluke Schistosoma mansoni.
-From a manuscript (currently under review) in which we have applied the computational pipelines disclosed herein (pipe-lincRNAs.pl and pipe-ASlncRNAs.pl).
+From a manuscript (accepted by Scientific Reports and currently in process of being published) in which we have applied the computational pipelines disclosed herein (pipe-lincRNAs.pl and pipe-ASlncRNAs.pl).

 # The Schistosoma mansoni genome encodes thousands of long non-coding RNAs predicted to be functional at different parasite life-cycle stages